Srikanthmallam/biddingPlatform_BACKEND/README.md

 ## Testing

 - Unit and integration tests are available in the `tests` directory.
-- Run tests using `npx  jesr --detectOpenHandles`.
+- Run tests using `npx  jest --detectOpenHandles`.

 ## Deployment